 2) Add another account/view uniquely per domain/market, to get a single view of that market.
 Great to avoid sampled data, when your sites get too big to fit a standard free Analytics plan.”

 Drew Beechler of High Alpha adds, “Make sure you set up a custom filter in order to display the full URL string.
 This will let you use the same GA tracking code on multiple websites and create custom segments around different URL strings to view the different website viewers.”
+Consider setting up a centralized Google Analytics reporting tool, that will give you a quick performance overview of all the websites you manage in one place and save yourself time each time you need to check up on KPIs.

-“Making sure you are using a roll-up account will help you get an overview of all of your websites in one place – but will still allow you to see the data for each website separately,” says Jill Caren of 2 Dogs Media
+“Making sure you are using a roll-up account will help you get an overview of all of your websites in one place – but will still allow you to see the data for each website separately,” says Jill Caren of 2 Dogs Media.

 Patricio Quiroz of Code Authority adds, “Roll-up reporting will collect data from multiple Google Analytics properties, which will allow you to see that data in the same report if you would like.